Objects of a sentence are divided into two types: 1.) Direct Object & 2.) Indirect Object

 Example:

-"Lance told her the secret."
+"Lance gave her the flowers."

 The indirect object in this sentence is the pronoun 'her' because she received the direct object or received the action second.